 The algorithm assigns each input particle to one of these clusters and outputs this information as a new particle property named

-Note that the ordering of clusters is arbitrary by default and can depend on the storage order of input particles.
+Note that the ordering of clusters is arbitrary by default and will generally depend on the storage order of input particles.

-You can activate the Sort clusters by size option to request the ordering of cluster IDs by descending particle count.
+You can, however, activate the Sort clusters by size option to request the sorting of cluster IDs by descending particle count.

-This guarantees that the first cluster (ID 1) will be the one having the largest number of particles.
+This option guarantees that the first cluster (ID 1) will be the largest one in the system, i.e. the one consisting of the largest number of particles.

 Unwrapping of particle coordinates